-There are various costs associated with a Company Voluntary Arrangement.
+There are various costs associated with a CVA.
 A Statement of Affairs fee will normally be charged up front.
 There are then additional fees once the Arrangement is in place.

 - How does the company pay these charges?